uber-archive/idl/README.md

 #### `idl update`

-This command will update all previoulsy fetched services to the most recent versions.
+This command will update all previously fetched services to the most recent versions.
 Note: You cannot pick and choose which services to update.
 This is intentional.

 Since the thrift definitions define the interfaces of the services